michaeltoth/projects/LendingClub.md

 The p-value of the first test was 6.377*10^-12 and the p-value for the second test was 3.787*10^-8, indicating that the differences in both of these proportions are very statistically significant.
 Although the differences in the default probabilities are only on the order of 1.5%, the number of data points is in the high tens of thousands, which contributes to the significance.
 Given this result, we can safely conclude that similar differences in default probabilities for other factors should also be significant, so long as a similar quantity of data points is available.

-## Predictive value of variables
-For the remaining analysis, the code for analysis of each variable becomes somewhat repetitive, so I will present only the results.
+Note: for the remaining analysis, the code for analysis of each variable becomes somewhat repetitive, so I will present only the results.
 If you are interested to see the code used to generate the results, you will find it in the appendix at the bottom of this post.
 You can also read the [complete code on Github](https://github.com/michaeltoth/lending_club/blob/master/LendingClub.R).

 <br>
 ####Debt to Income Ratio
-Bucketed into 5% increments, from 0% to 35%.
-There is a steady increase in defaults as DTI increases
+Debt to income ratio shows the ratio between the borrowers monthly debt payment and monthly income.
+This was a continuous variable, and I bucketed into 5% increments to better see the effect on loan performance.
+As we might expect, there is a steady increase in the percentage of non-performing loans as DTI increases, reflecting the constraints that increased debt put onto ability to repay:

 |               | 0% - 5% | 5% - 10% | 10% - 15% | 15% - 20% | 20% - 25% | 25% - 30% | 30% - 35% |
 |---------------|---------|----------|-----------|-----------|-----------|-----------|-----------|